Linuxfabrik/monitoring-plugins/check-plugins/grassfish-players/README.rst

                             Filter by boxes that are licensed (= "yes") or not (= "no").
 Repeating.
       --lengthy             Extended reporting.
-      --port PORT           Grassfish port.
+      --no-proxy            Do not use a proxy.
+Default: False --port PORT           Grassfish port.
 Default: 443
       --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
-      --token TOKEN         Grassfish API token
+      --timeout TIMEOUT     Network timeout in seconds.
+Default: 8 (seconds) --token TOKEN         Grassfish API token
       --transfer-status {complete,overdue,pending}
                             Filter by specific data transfer status.
 Repeating.